 Check out the Scen3 events calendar with numerous upcoming arts and cultural events around Denver, Boulder, and the greater Denver metro area.
-Easily switch your calendar view by clicking the “View As” box on the right to view events as a list, on a map, or in other formats.
+Easily switch your calendar view by clicking the dropdown to the right of the search field to view events by month, by week, by day or as a list.
 Problems with this calendar?
 Send us a quick note!

 - This event has passed.

 Ballet Ariel presents “The Lion, The Witch and The Wardrobe”

 Ballet Ariel welcomes the holidays with a fresh, new way to celebrate the season.
 “The Lion, The Witch and the Wardrobe” ballet is based on the popular book by C.S.
 Lewis, with original choreography by Director Ilena Norton and battle scenes choreographed by Gregory Gonzales.

 Presenting “The Lion, The Witch and the Wardrobe” for Ballet Ariel’s holiday production is a big leap since productions of “The Nutcracker” abound this time of year.
 However, as Norton explains, despite the popularity of previous “Nutcracker” productions, the change offers benefits to both the company and the audience.